 Climate and weather are intrinsically linked with day to day life as a farmer.
 Whether it be short term weather events, a sudden rainfall when harvesting or high winds when the maize has grown tall.
 Or longer-term climate variations such as the wet season and dry season – these seasons guide longer term planting, growing and harvesting patterns.

 Short term weather events are also becoming more extreme, a rain shower turning to flood, sunny days turning to drought.
 This is a huge challenge to smallholder farmers.
 Rather than knowing to plant seeds just before the rains come, planting seed is an increasingly risky gamble.
 What if the rains don’t come?
 What if too much rain comes?
 Will there be enough water for the whole season?
+Water efficiency is a growing concern.

 Here are just a few tips on harnessing the weather or mitigating against the inevitable to reduce the risk to your farm.